PhonologicalCorpusTools/CorpusTools/docs/source/functional_load.rst

       default is to relativize the raw count to the corpus size, by dividing the raw number by the number of lexical entries that include at least one instance of any of the target segments.
-   b. **Include vs. ignore homophones**: Second, PCT can either include
+   b. **Distinguish homophones**: Second, PCT can either distinguish
-      homophones or ignore them.
-For example, if the corpus includes separate entries for the words *sock* (n.), *sock* (v.), *shock* (n.), and *shock* (v.), this would count as four minimal pairs if homophones are included, but only one if homophones are ignored.
-The default is to ignore homophones.
+      homophones or collapse them.
+For example, if the corpus includes separate entries for the words *sock* (n.), *sock* (v.), *shock* (n.), and *shock* (v.), this would count as four minimal pairs if homophones are distinguished, but only one if homophones are collapsed.
+The default is to collapse homophones.
    c. **Output list of minimal pairs to a file**: It is possible to save
       a list of all the actual minimal pairs that PCT finds that hinge on a particular chosen contrast to a .txt file.
 To do so, enter a file